 Trevor brings a common-sense approach and the experience of a small business owner to his role representing the people of Toowoomba North.
 Like countless residents across Toowoomba, Trevor’s life was once primarily focussed on running his successful local business whilst juggling the demands of an active family and community life on the Darling Downs.

-Trevor often met with politicians, including the then Senator, Barnaby Joyce to discuss issues impacting business owners and families in Toowoomba.
+Over the years, Trevor often met with politicians, including the former Senator, Barnaby Joyce to discuss issues impacting business owners and families in Toowoomba.

-After an initial attempt in 2009, Trevor was elected as the Representative for Toowoomba North in March 2012 and was re-elected in January 2015.
+Trevor was elected as the Representative for Toowoomba North in March 2012 and is currently in his fourth term.

 I have proudly represented Toowoomba North since 2012, and I enjoy fighting and delivering for our wonderful, thriving community.
 Whether its freezing car rego to help with the cost of living or building roads and schools, it is hugely important that there is a strong local voice in Parliament representing the people of our region.

 Toowoomba’s reputation as the best city in Australia to live and raise families is one that we need to both protect and grow.

 A community is only as good as the willingness of its people to work towards a common goal.
 Going forward, our five priority areas are creating jobs, building stronger families, maintaining a safe and liveable community, building the roads and schools we need, and delivering a better government.

 Please let me know what your priorities are for Toowoomba North, so we can continue to build a better Queensland together.